Bernice Johnson Reagon

 Shay Dawson, NWHM Predoctoral Fellow in Gender Studies l 2022-2024

-Bernice Johnson Reagon is a renowned composer, historian, musician, and activist.
+Bernice Johnson Reagon was a renowned composer, historian, musician, and activist.
 She is also credited with founding Sweet Honey in the Rock, an all-female and all-Black acapella group.
 Much of her work centers Black identity and social justice and many of her musical projects highlight the Civil Rights Era.

 Bernice Johnson Reagon was born Bernice Johnson on October 4th, 1942 just outside of Albany, Georgia.
 Her parents, Beatrice and Reverend Jessie Johnson, raised Reagon and her siblings within the town’s closely connected African American community.
 Reagon describes this experience as “being raised by a whole community of people” rather than solely by her parents (Reagon 1986).
 She recalls living in close proximity to her relatives’ homes.
 Reagon’s schooling started young, and she was in fourth grade by the time she was seven years old.
 Following primary school, she and her siblings attended an all-Black high school.